-Morrow S & Howieson B (2018) Learning to be a football manager: A Bourdieusian perspective (Forthcoming), Managing Sport and Leisure.
+Citation Morrow S & Howieson B (2018) Learning to be a professional football manager: a Bourdieusian perspective (Forthcoming/Available Online), Managing Sport and Leisure.